Online Natural Hazards and Disaster Risk Reduction Certificate

 Earn An Online Natural Hazards and Disaster Risk Reduction Certificate.
 Help Communities and Make an Impact.

 In March 11, 2011, Japan was rocked by a devastating 9.0 earthquake and a corresponding tsunami that drowned several thousand citizens.
-2017 brought a series of floods to Bangladesh, India, and Nepal.
-In November 27, 2022, the largest active volcano in the world, Mauna Loa, erupted, its lava spilling for 12 days.
-And just recently, on February 6, 2023, southeast Turkey (officially the Republic of Turkiye) and northwest Syria experienced a powerful 7.8 magnitude earthquake, which resulted in a death toll of over 41,000.
-And complicating matters are conflicts in politically unstable regions (such as in Syria, Ukraine, and Central America), which increase both the exposure and the impact of natural hazards on already vulnerable populations.
+More recently, on February 6, 2023, southeast Turkey (officially the Republic of Turkiye) and northwest Syria experienced a powerful 7.8 magnitude earthquake, which resulted in a death toll of over 41,000.
+Furthermore, conflicts in politically unstable regions (such as Syria, Ukraine, and Central America), increase both the exposure to and the impact of natural hazards on already vulnerable populations.

-And in the continental United States, there are also earthquakes along with the natural disasters of floods, mudslides, tornadoes, avalanches, ice storms, and droughts.
+Then there is the continental United States, which experiences earthquakes, floods, mudslides, tornadoes, avalanches, ice storms, and droughts.
 And these events are increasing in both frequency and severity.
-That is, climate change is causing more extreme weather patterns, which are leading to rising sea levels and flooding (both coastal and inland); as well as intensified storms, droughts, heatwaves, and wildfires.
+That is, climate change is causing more extreme weather patterns, which are then leading to rising sea levels and flooding (both coastal and inland); as well as intensified storms, droughts, heatwaves, and wildfires.

 In other words, natural hazards and their consequent disasters (locally, nationally, and globally) are present and continuing problems that we must be prepared for.